periode/suns/README.md

-# Common Syllabi - Explorer
+# The sun sets 194 times

  The [Syllabi Explorer](https://explorer.common-syllabi.org) is a platform on which educators can publish and browse syllabi.